Home » Bee Farm Blog » Beekeeping » Managing Beehives » Feeding Bees in Winter {Quick Tips for Success}

 How do you feed wild bees in Winter?

-Actually it is likely best to avoid trying to feed wild bees in cold weather.
+Actually, it is best to avoid trying to feed wild bees in cold weather.
 Each type of insect has its own survival plan – you may do more harm than good.

 When is it too cold to feed bees?

-Honey bee colonies start to cluster at about 57 degrees F. Liquid feeding should be stopped well before that temperature.
+Honey bee colonies start to cluster at about 57° F. Liquid feeding should be stopped well before that temperature.